rheiland/Studio_rtd/docs/source/galaxy.rst

 .. image:: ./galaxy_imgs/pcstudio_run_sim0.png
 * to run the default simulation, click the Run tab and press the "Run simulation" button.

+At this point, you should be able to follow instructions elsewhere for basic use of the Studio. https://physicell-studio.readthedocs.io/en/latest/guide.html#config-basics .
+HOWEVER, you will want to return to this page for Galaxy-specific instructions, especially regarding loading files and saving simulation results.

 .. image:: ./galaxy_imgs/file_open.png
    :width: 200px
 * to open a different model that comes with PhysiCell Studio: File -> Open